murdockpeter/divisionhq/README.txt

 - Air Reconnaissance prompts you to select a hex:
   - Choose a target hex to reveal a radius-2 area for the enabler's duration
   - Existing recon zones reapply visibility each turn until they expire
+- Supply Drops prompt you to select a hex:
+  - Friendly ground or air units within one hex gain up to +75 supply (capped at 100)
+  - Useful for rescuing units cut off from supply lines
 - Artillery Support opens a configuration panel:
   - Select your preferred strike mode
   - Click "Confirm & Target"